 Belcher’s Miter Shell

-Belcher’s Miter Shell, Subcancilla blecheri
+Belcher’s Miter Shell, Subcancilla belcheri

 Belcher’s Miter Shell, Subcancilla blecheri.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, January 2010.
 Size: 12.2 cm (4.8 inches) x 3.3 cm (1.3 inches).

-Synonyms include Mitra belcheri and Mitra (nebulifera) belcheri.
+Synonyms: Mitra belcheri and Mitra (nebulifera) belcheri.